rhdtownsend/msg/docs/source/appendices/grid-tools.rst

 Creating Passband Files
 -----------------------

-Additional :fileref:`passband` files (beyond those already provided in the :ref:`passband-files` appendix) can be created using the :command:`make_passband` tool.
+Additional :f-schema:`passband` files (beyond those already provided in the :ref:`passband-files` appendix) can be created using the :command:`make_passband` tool.
 This tool accepts the following command-line arguments: